kyma-project/kyma/docs/service-mesh/10-05-sidecar.md

 ---

-Kyma has sidecar injection enabled by default - it injects sidecars to every Deployment on a cluster, without the need of labeling a Deployment or Namespace.
+Kyma has sidecar injection enabled by default - a sidecar is injected to every Deployment in a cluster, without the need adding any labels.
 For more information, read [this document](#details-sidecar-proxy-injection).
-If your Pod doesn't have a sidecar, although it should, follow this steps:
+If a Pod doesn't have a sidecar and you did not disable sidecar injection on purpose, follow these steps to troubleshoot:

-1. Check if sidecar injection is disabled in the Namespace of the Pod:
+1. Check if sidecar injection is disabled in the Namespace of the Pod.
+Run this command to check the `istio-injection` label:

     ```bash
     kubectl get namespaces {NAMESPACE} -o jsonpath='{ .metadata.labels.istio-injection }'
     ```

-    Sidecar injection is disabled in this namespace if the output is `disabled`.
-Move Deployment to another Namespace or delete the label and restart the Pod.
+    If the command returns `disabled` the sidecar injection is disabled in this Namespace.
+To add a sidecar to the Pod, move the Pod's deployment to a Namespace that has sidecar injection enabled, or remove the label from the Namespace and restart the Pod.

-    >**WARNING:** Removing the label from Namespace will result with injecting sidecars to all Pods inside of the Namespace.
+    >**WARNING:** Removing the `istio-injection=disabled` label from Namespace results in injecting sidecars to all Pods inside of the Namespace.

-2. Check if sidecar injection is disabled in the Deployment:
+2. Check if sidecar injection is disabled in the Pod's Deployment:

     ```bash
     kubectl get deployments {DEPLOYMENT_NAME} -n {NAMESPACE} -o jsonpath='{ .spec.template.metadata.annotations }'
     ```

-   Sidecar injection is disabled if the output contains a line `sidecar.istio.io/inject:false`.
-Delete the label and restart the Pod.
+   Sidecar injection is disabled if the output contains the `sidecar.istio.io/inject:false` line.
+Delete the label and restart the Pod to enable sidecar injection for the Deployment.

 3. Make sure Istio sidecar injector is running: